Personalizing Learning for Educators:

 In October 2017, LUSD received their first federal Teacher and School Leader (TSL) grant to design and implement professional learning strategies to improve educator recruitment, capacity, and retention.
 They partnered with The Learning Accelerator in 2018 to use research science to understand the relationships between a series of personalized professional learning offerings and learner outcomes.

-Over the years, this partnership has expanded.
-TLA is currently supporting LUSD with a two-year renewal of their TSL grant and will be completing six separate scopes of work spanning from Unfinished Learning and Adult Wellbeing to Personalized Professional Learning and Leadership Development.
-Current research results are below, and new results will be posted through 2022, as we discover the existing systems, structures, and enabling conditions that can drive LUSD forward at this moment in time.
+Over the years, this partnership expanded.
+In 2020, TLA was awarded a two-year extension as part of LUSD’s TSL grant and completed six additional scopes of work spanning from Unfinished Learning and Adult Wellbeing to Personalized Professional Learning and Leadership Development.
+The research results from all five years of the grant can be read below.

 Assessing a "Grow-Your-Own" Teacher Residency Program